Alfresco/docs-alfresco/enterprise-viewer/3.6/install/upgrade.md

 In the `openannotate-override-placeholders.properties` set the following property accordingly: `secureBrowserCookies=`.

-## Upgrading to 3.6 and above
+## Upgrading to 3.6

-For AEV 3.6 or later, the Control Document type is set to `aw:qualityDocument` by default.
+For AEV 3.6, the Control Document type is set to `aw:qualityDocument` by default.
 In case of a custom type set, you will need to override it by completing the following steps.

 1. Override the bean in `opencontent-extension-override-module-ctx.xml` as follows: